PARSIFAL: a toolkit for triple-GEM parametrized simulation

-In Eq.~\ref{eq:chi2each}, only the error on experimental data is taken into account since the statistical error on the simulation is negligible.
-The samples are in fact of ten thousand tracks each and this keeps the statistical error around $1\%$, while the error on experimental data was evaluated to be around $5\%$ for the spatial resolution and $10\%$ for cluster size and charge.
-The simulations for the tuning were run with the fast induction and without magnetic field.\\ The range $[1, 8]$ was scanned for the tuning factor of the gain, with steps of $0.1$, while the range from $[1, 3]$ was scanned for the tuning factor of the diffusion, with steps of $0.1$.
-The best combination of parameters scored a $\chi^2_{red} \sim 3$, for a gain tuning factor of $6.8$ and a diffusion tuning factor of $1.5$.
-The comparisons between the simulated and experimental data are shown in Fig.~\ref{fig:tuning1}.
+Only the error in the experimental data is considered since the statistical error in the simulation is negligible.
+The samples used for the tuning consist of ten thousand simulated particles for each setting resulting in a statistical error of about $1\%$, while the error in the experimental data was evaluated to be around $10\%$ for the spatial resolution and $5\%$ for cluster size and charge.
+The simulations for the tuning were run with the fast induction and without magnetic field.\\ To perform the minimization on the four sentinel variables simultaneously, a global $\chi^2$ is computed as the sum of the $\chi^2_p$ on the single parameters: